cauldronio/cauldron-deployment/README.md

 - **Build the images.**

   All the images are available in DockerHub with the latest stable version, but you can build them locally with `build_images.yml`.
 It builds all the images necessary for Cauldron.
-The Dockerfiles and inside the `docker` directory in the root of this repository.
-You can modify or overwrite the variables for a specific host in `inventories/<name>/host_vars`.
+The Dockerfiles are inside the `docker` directory in the root of this repository.
+You can modify or overwrite the variables for a specific host in `inventories/<name>/group_vars`.
 The most important variables are:
     - `XYZ_IMAGE_NAME`: Name for the image
     - `WEB_LOCAL_CODE`/`WORKER_LOCAL_CODE`: Define this variable for including your local code in  the image that you want to create.
 By default the code is cloned from the repository and included in the image.